Distribution Steering for Discrete-Time Uncertain Ensemble Systems: Optimal Controller Design

-We now propose two algorithms for solving the distribution steering problem.
-In the literature, one typically encounters two types of distribution steering problems.
-The first type is the (discrete-time) Liouville control problem \cite{bakolas2019dynamic}.
-In this problem formulation, the number of agents is assumed to be infinite, and the system state formed by all the individual agents is assumed to be a continuous probability density function.
-The second type aims to steer a large, but finite, group of agents.
+We now propose an algorithm for steering a large, but finite, group of agents.
 The distribution of the system state is discrete, representing the individual agents.
-In the latter case, we do not aim to steer a specific agent to a specific state.
+We do not aim to steer a specific agent to a specific state.
 Instead, we target the terminal discrete system state distribution to be the desired one.
-In the following part of this section, we propose algorithms to solve both of these problems.